nigelhorne/ghgen/README.md

 # DESCRIPTION

-App::GHGen is a comprehensive toolkit for creating, analyzing, and optimizing GitHub Actions workflows.
-It combines intelligent project detection, workflow generation, security analysis, cost optimization, and automatic fixing into a single powerful tool.
+GHGen Workflow Analyzer is the all‑in‑one solution for keeping your GitHub Actions fast, secure, and effortlessly up‑to‑date.
+It automatically scans your workflows for performance bottlenecks, outdated actions, missing security permissions, and wasted CI minutes—then applies safe, intelligent fixes or opens a clean pull request with improvements.
+Whether you maintain a single project or dozens,
+GHGen saves time, reduces CI costs, and enforces modern best practices without manual effort.
+Developers choose it because it turns workflow maintenance from a chore into a fully automated, reliable part of their development pipeline.

 ## Key Features